Playmaker: Qualities of a good playmaker

-Playmakers and tactics
+Tactics

 English football

 English midfielder Steven Gerrard – pictured playing for Liverpool during the 2006–07 season – played in a number of midfield roles throughout his career, including that of a playmaker.

 Classical number 10 and deep-lying playmakers are not often renowned for their tackling or defensive capabilities, hence English commentators have often seen them as a luxury in a football team, but they retain their places due to their ability to change games.
 Because of this, it became common in the past for box-to-box midfielders with good vision, tackling, tactical intelligence, passing and technical ability to play in the playmaker role in England, as shown by various coaches employing players such as Paul Scholes, Steven Gerrard, Frank Lampard, Yaya Touré and Xabi Alonso in this position.
 In a 4–4–2 formation, a playmaker will usually play alongside a defensive midfield player to ensure that the team is not vulnerable to attack.
 With different formations, however, a team may play with multiple playmakers.
 Most English teams usually use only one playmaker to minimize defensive frailties and also because using more than one may inhibit each playmaker's playing style.
 The downside to this approach is that a team lacks the necessary creativity when faced with a defensive opponent.
 Some contemporary teams using formations such as 4–2–3–1, 4–4–1–1, 4–5–1, and 4–1–2–1–2/4–3–1–2, have multiple playmakers.
 Some examples of the few notable English players in this position are Paul Gascoigne and Glenn Hoddle, while most playmakers have tended to be foreigners in the Premier League.